Quick Answer

 The 2% figure refers specifically to craft and operative roles on-site.
 The broader construction workforce is 15% female when you include professional, technical, and managerial roles.
 That is still low by most industry standards, but it is not quite the wasteland the headline stat implies.
 The real bottleneck is in the tools-in-hand trades: plumbing, electrical, bricklaying, carpentry.
 That is where the 2% number lives.

 The apprenticeship trend is the most striking data point.
-CITB figures show female construction apprenticeship starts increased 366% over five years, from around 1,400 in 2018/19 to over 6,500 in 2023/24.
+CITB figures show female construction apprenticeship starts increased 67% over five years, from around 1,450 in 2018/19 to around 2,420 in 2023/24.
 Completions are up 170%.
-The pipeline is growing fast, which means employers who are not actively recruiting women right now are already behind the curve.
+The pipeline is growing fast, even as the broader apprenticeship crisis continues to affect the trades, which means employers who are not actively recruiting women right now are already behind the curve.

 The demand side is equally compelling.
-A survey by Which?
-Trusted Traders found 96% of homeowners are open to hiring a female tradesperson, and 33% said they actively prefer one.
+Industry surveys suggest 96% of homeowners are open to hiring a female tradesperson, and 33% said they actively prefer one.
 Google searches for "lady plumber near me" are up 450% over five years.
 There is a real, unmet market demand that is currently being left on the table.

 Women by Trade: Where the Numbers Sit